 South Africa is filled with incredible plants that have been used for centuries as natural medicines.
 Get to know these local immune-boosting plants and tap in to your inner practitioner.
 Take an immune boosting tincture or elixir as an ongoing practice or at least take a course at the change of each season as your body gets accustomed to temperature and humidity changes.

 ● Sutherlandia frutescens is a South African shrub that has been long lauded for it’s incredible healing properties.
 In Zulu, its name means ‘the one that drives away the darkness’, in seTswna, it means ‘it changes’.
-As a traditional remedy of the leaves made into an infusion, it is said to treat fever, flu, chicken-pox, haemorrhoids, stomach and liver problems, diarrhoea and rheumatism.
-The scientific community has praised it for its immune-boosting, anti-viral and anti-inflammatory properties and it has been used as a treatment for cancer, arthritis, and diabetes.
+As a traditional remedy of the leaves made into an infusion.
+It is said it treats fever, flu, chicken-pox, haemorrhoids, stomach and liver problems, diarrhoea and rheumatism.
+The scientific community praises it for its immune-boosting, anti-viral and anti-inflammatory properties.
+It is used as a treatment for cancer, arthritis, and diabetes.

 ● Leonotis Leonurus is another South African herb is great for natural pain relief – it’s also anti-inflammatory and hypoglycaemic, and has been traditionally used as an infusion or tincture to treat TB, jaundice, muscle cramps, high blood pressure, diabetes, viral hepatitis, dysentery, and diarrhoea.

 ● Mullien – traditionally, this herb has been used for respiratory issues like asthma, coughs and TB, as well as coughs and colds.
 It’s also been used for haemorrhoids, burns, bruises and gout.
 Research has also shown that it has some antiviral effects against herpes and flu.